The French Connection (ice hockey): Accolades and records

+Legacy

+The trio was, and remains, immensely popular in Buffalo, New York, as well as the surrounding Western New York area, and their international popularity and cultural prominence was also evident.

 The line made occasional appearances as members of the Buffalo Sabres Alumni Hockey Team until Martin's death in March 2011.
 Their last appearance together was to introduce Terrence Pegula as the Sabres' owner on February 24, 2011.
 A statue of "The French Connection," unveiled in 2012, is located outside the Sabres' arena, now known as KeyBank Center.